 The Berlin pride parade takes place throughout the city and ends in front of the iconic Brandenburg Gate, with live performances on a center stage and DJs blasting music from many of the floats that sit parked in the Tiergarten park.
 Late-night parties and techno is the norm during Berlin CSD.

-Scandinavia’s largest pride festival, Stockholm Pride, coincides with EuroPride 2018 (the annual pan-European LGBTI pride festival), so this is probably going to be one of gay Europe’s largest celebrations this summer.
+Scandinavia’s largest pride festival, Stockholm Pride, coincides with EuroPride (the annual pan-European LGBTI pride festival), so it’s one of gay Europe’s largest summer celebrations.
 Stockholm Pride features a pride park with live music, vendors, and even a “kink learning center” for adults.

 During the pride parade, the city is filled with rainbows and many businesses (including the city’s public buses and transportation) deck out in LGBTQ pride flags.

-Don’t miss the Milkshake Festival taking place in Amsterdam the weekend before the Pride (July 28th-29th).
-It’s a 2-day queer music and arts festival with mega-LGBTQ stars, artists, DJs and performers such as Amanda Lepore, Christeene, and Discodromo.
+Last year’s Milkshake Festival the weekend before the Pride wasn’t to be missed – a 2-day queer music and arts festival with mega-LGBTQ stars, artists, DJs and performers such as Amanda Lepore, Christeene, and Discodromo.
 It’s one of Europe’s best queer festivals!

 Brighton’s annual pride festival is the UK’s largest and features a parade (referred to as the “Carnival of Diversity”) as well as a mega-festival in Preston Park.
-This year’s headlining performer is none other than Britney Spears.
+Last year’s headlining performer was none other than Britney Spears.

 Over 300,000 people take part in the pride parade and festival with a diverse representation of the UK’s LGBT+ population.
 Already one of the UK’s most LGBT-friendly cities, Brighton comes alive with rainbows and color during the weeks surrounding Brighton Pride.
-Earlier in the summer, Brighton also hosts its own Trans Pride from July 20th-22nd.
-Now in its 6th year, this separate event celebrates gender diversity and highlights visibility and safety for the trans community.
+Earlier in the summer, Brighton also hosts its own Trans Pride.
+Now in its 7th year, this separate event celebrates gender diversity and highlights visibility and safety for the trans community.

 One of Europe’s newer LGBT pride festivals and parades, Prague Pride was founded in 2010 and has quickly grown into an important political and activist-oriented event.
 The LGBT parade takes place through the city and ends with a festival at the Pride Park, featuring Czech performers, pop stars and DJs playing until 10pm.